 Nancy’s deep-seated insecurities tie into their initial dismissal by her parents and her unwillingness to receive help.
 It is her parents’ sensitive turnaround that redeems her dire situation.
 Paul Schneider handles this sensitive subject matter with considerable confidence and propriety.

 Read More: Best Las Vegas Movies of All Time

 Todd Haynes’ magnificent documentary on singer Karen Carpenter’s death was met with uproar in 1987.
 Haynes had the novel technique of using Barbie dolls instead of real actors, which contributed greatly to the film’s metaphorical feel.
 He used darkness as a foreboding technique in the subtitles.
 He presented a conniving, controlling environment around the gifted and troubled singer that led to her untimely demise from her worsening anorexia.

-As of now, this movie is out of circulation, owing to a copyright infringement lawsuit on the many songs used by Haynes, by Karen’s brother and musical partner Richard.
+As of now, this movie is out of circulation, owing to a copyright infringement lawsuit by Karen’s brother and musical partner Richard on the many songs used by Haynes.
 Yet, just like many other movies on this list, ‘Superstar’ has had a fruitful existence on bootleg cassettes and later, the internet.
 The uniquely atmospheric quality of this experimental drama is enduring, even in the face of eternal disbarment, and remains the definite proof of Haynes’ iconoclasm and perception as a filmmaker.